by GDL 629 19136

 “Time to buzz off, Despair!
 No lunch today!”
 Death announced, presumably to someone Wesley couldn’t see.

 Suddenly, Wesley felt a bizarre tingling sensation.
 His pulse slowed.
 His breathing was no longer labored.
-He felt himself growing stronger; he felt the pain of his arthritic limbs vanish.
+He felt himself growing stronger, the pain in his arthritic limbs vanishing.

 He realized what had been done.